-Based on this evaluation, the dike consists of stiff material, with isolated zones of soft, medium stiff, and very stiff material, which is indicative of mechanically compacted dikes.
-Slope stability analyses exceed the criteria listed in §257.73(e)(1) for slip surfaces passing through the dike; therefore, the original design and construction of the Primary Ash Pond included sufficient dike compaction.
-The slope stability analyses are discussed in the CCR Rule Report: Initial Safety Factor Assessment for Primary Ash Pond at Newton Power Station (October 2016); Operational and maintenance procedures are in place to identify and mitigate deficiencies in order to maintain sufficient density and compaction of the dikes to withstand the range of loading conditions.
-Therefore, the Primary Ash Pond meets the requirements in §257.73(d)(1)(iii).
+Based on this evaluation, the dike consists of soft to very stiff material that is stiff on average, which is indicative of mechanically compacted dikes.
+Slope stability analyses, which are discussed in the CCR Rule Report: Initial Safety Factor Assessment for Bottom Ash Pond at Baldwin Energy Complex (October 2016), exceed the criteria listed in §257.73(e)(1) for slip surfaces passing through the dike.
+Thus, the original design and construction of the Bottom Ash Pond included sufficient dike compaction.
+Operational and maintenance procedures are in place to identify and mitigate deficiencies in order to maintain sufficient compaction of the dikes to withstand the range of loading conditions.
+Therefore, the Bottom Ash Pond meets the requirements in §257.73(d)(1)(iii).

-2.4 Vegetated Slopes (§257.73(d)(1)(iv))
+2.4 Vegetated Slopes (§257.73(d)(1)(iv))1